mathLab/GRAPE/examples/Element_perturbation/README.md

 direct edges that reflect the hierarchy of the system in a parent-child fashion.

-The nodes are disributed in adjacent areas.
+The nodes are distributed in adjacent areas.

 In area1 are present 5 nodes: 1, 2, 3, 4 and 5.